 Establish a Positive Payment History

-Paying bills on time is crucial to show lenders you are responsible for your finances and loan.
-You build a positive credit history by making timely payments on a loan.
+Paying bills on time is crucial to showing lenders that you are responsible for your finances and loan.
+Making timely payments on a loan also builds a positive credit history.

 Reduce Credit Card Balances